deepnetworkgmbh/adfToArm/README.md

     AdfToArm.exe -i "c:\projects\ADF\ADF.dfproj" -o "c:\projects\ADF\ARMs\"

-If tool faces any exceptions (missed json property, incorrect values, etc), information about it will be written to the output and execution will be interupted:
+If tool faces any exceptions (missed json property, incorrect values, etc.), information about it will be written to the output and execution will be interrupted:

 ![Console app exception](/docs/images/readme/02_cli_exception.PNG)